Skip to main content

 poll_interval: 5

-5The polling interval of the local file in seconds.
+5The interval to use for polling the local file in seconds.

 Global Offline Mode